-If you think your dog can’t suffer from travel sickness, then you’re thinking wrong.
+If you think your dog can’t suffer from travel sickness, you’re thinking wrong.
 Just like us, dogs can have problems with nausea when traveling by car, airplane, train, or ship.
-Besides talking to your vet before leaving for vacation for some suitable remedies against travel sickness, it also helps not feeding your dog right before departure.
-It’s best only to get him a light meal 3-4 hours before you leave and to make sure to have a bowl and a bottle of water ready every time you take a break.
-Talking of breaks: if your dog is traveling with you, take a few more breaks than you’d do without him.
-Traveling is stressful for your pet, and a proper amount of breaks, where he’s able to stretch his legs, “relieve” himself and drink some water, already makes a huge difference.
+It’s therefore recommended not to feed your dog right before departure.
+Best, get him a light meal 3-4 hours before you leave, and make sure to have a bowl and a bottle of water ready every time you take a break.
+But you might also want to talk to your vet before leaving for vacation for some suitable remedies against travel sickness, just to be prepared.
+Another thing to keep in mind: if your dog is traveling with you, take a few more breaks than you’d do without him.
+Traveling is stressful for your pet, and a proper amount of breaks, where he can stretch his legs, “relieve” himself and drink some water, already makes a huge difference.

 4) Where’s The Next Vet?

-It’s already common sense having an ID tag for your dog’s collar that lists your home address and cellphone number.
-For your vacation, however, you might as well use another label with the location and phone number of the hotel you plan to stay.
+It’s already common sense to have an ID tag for your dog’s collar that lists your home address and cellphone number.
+For your vacation, however, you might as well use another label with the location and phone number of the hotel you plan to stay at.
 But have you ever heard about GPS trackers for your pet before?
 Of course, we hope you’ll never see yourself looking for your lost dog.
-Still, those GPS trackers can be real lifesavers, especially abroad, where neither you nor your dog is familiar with the surroundings.
-The trackers are quite small and can be attached to your dog’s collar.
-With the corresponding app, you’re ready to go and have one thing less to worry about.
+Still, those GPS trackers can be absolute lifesavers, especially abroad, where neither you nor your dog is familiar with the surroundings.
+The trackers are pretty small and can be attached to your dog’s collar.
+Then, with the corresponding app, you’re ready to go and have one thing less to worry about.

 8) Be Kind and Say Hello